 We’re living in what many people describe as the post-truth era, meaning that just because something isn’t true, doesn’t mean that some people refrain from speaking about it as if it is.

 Intelligence has nothing to do with whether you believe these untruths; coming from people who are supposed to be trusted professionals, they sometimes sound, well, really true and logical.
-It’s no wonder, then, why people like Steven Gundry sell thousands of books like The Plant Paradox.
+It’s no wonder, then, why people like Steven Gundry sell thousands of books like The Plant Paradox with his lectin myths.

 It’s so sad when doctors who know nothing about nutrition (I’m looking at you, Dr. Wheat Belly and Dr. Oz, among many) think they’re qualified to school people on what they should be eating.
 It’s even sadder when their crazy ideas confuse and scare people about food.

 Impressionable people seem to see MD credentials after someone’s name and it’s as though they lose any sense of critical thinking.
 My father was a surgeon, and I’ve worked with many, many doctors in my life.

 Most have one thing in common: They know very little about nutrition.
 In-depth nutrition education is just not in their curriculum, and although some learn nutrition skills after the fact, I’ve literally never seen a fad diet doctor who speaks the truth about food.

 Gundry claims that for the past fifteen years he has tried to better himself by focusing on integrative practices, and in his typical self-serving language, says, ‘The rest of the medical world is still catching up’.
 Excuse me.